vicinityh2020/vicinity-agent/docs/TD.md

 **!!!VERY IMPORTANT!!!** The **adapter-id** is used by agent to tie the objects with its adapter.
 It is treated as persistent and can not be changed.
-Agent holds the pairs **adapter-id : object-id** and **adapter-id** is the only clue, how to distinguish, to which Adapter the object belong.
+Agent holds the pairs **adapter-id : object-id** and **adapter-id** is the only clue, how to distinguish, to which Adapter the object belong (especially in cases, when multiple adapters may contain objects with same identifiers).
 Once **adapter-id** is changed, Agent treats it as new Adapter and in discovery process, it re-creates all objects in it and creates new VICINITY **oid**s with new credentials.
 This means, objects are treated as new, so all friendships in Neighbourhood Manager of former objects will be lost.
 So, just generate some hash code for each Adapter and don't change it.